RossG789/ross-didit-local/README.md

-<ins>Deployed Site</ins>
+## <ins>Deployed Site</ins>

 https://ross-didit-local.vercel.app/

-<ins>Ross Fixes</ins>
+## <ins>Ross Fixes</ins>

-removed trailing comma in schema.sql
+- removed trailing comma in schema.sql
+- When trying to vote while logged out will be met with customer error handling message

-<ins>Additional tips to avoid pain and suffering</ins>
+## Additional tips to avoid pain and suffering

-Be sure to update your github app urls once the app is deployed elsewise your login won't work.
+- Be sure to update your github app urls once the app is deployed elsewise your login won't work.

 ## Upvote